Reality doesn’t simply unfold, it collapses.

 Instead:

-It emerges from a biased collapse, shaped by the observer’s full field — conscious and unconscious.
+Reality does not emerge from a sterile “bit” alone.
+It emerges through biased selection shaped by the observer’s informational field, both conscious and unconscious.

 1. Collapse is Biased